sectorsedgecommunity/mapping-docs/docs/json/environment.md

 // SunRotation: Rotation of the sun.
 // CrepuscularThresholdOverride: Probably threshold to render crepuscular rays.
 0.0 to ~2.0; though it does start to get a bit glitchy after about 1.5.
 // CrepuscularStartHeight: Probably lowers where the sun would be, relative to clouds?
 Because lowering this value causes more rays to shine through.
 0.0-1.0.
+// SunDiffuseStrength: It brightens the sun. >0.0.
+Defaults to 0.001.
 "SunColour": [ 255, 255, 255 ],
 "SunColourRaining": [ 36, 42, 61 ],
+"SunDiffuseStrength": 0,
 "SunRotation": [ 0.75, 2.4915926535897932 ],
 "CrepuscularThresholdOverride": 1,
 "CrepuscularStartHeight": 0.5,